digitallyamar/CSS-Notes/README.md

     - But if tge parent position type is "relative" and this element is "aboslute", it is bound by the *entire area of the parent element*.
     - So in other words, all its values are bounded for entire stretch of the view port by default and bound by parent for parent position=relative.
     - So it can draw on top of and go beyond the parent element itself!
+    - NOTE: In absolute position, the element is detached from the body and hence will not add to the body height value!

     - Eg: position.html